ahultgren/yawv-react/README.md

-# Yet another WeekView – React
+# Yet Another WeekView for React

 Work in progress.
 Made for learning purposes only.